argnist/fastField/core/components/fastfield/docs/readme.txt

 [[#1.properties.articles.articlesPerPage]] resource properties
 [[#POST.name]] value of $_POST['name'] (and other global arrays as with snippet getReqParam)

 You don't need to install getResourceField and getReqParam for its work.
+Moreover this plugin is faster than usage of those snippets because it replace modParser by own parser and new tag becomes native.

 Examples:
 1) [[getResourceField? id=`1` &field=`pagetitle`]] is similarly to